AdnanHodzic/auto-cpufreq/README.md

 - If the AUR installer does not work for your system, fallback to `auto-cpufreq-installer` and open an issue.

+### Read-only Filesystem Workaround

+- On immutable operating systems, the standard `auto-cpufreq` installer is prevented from making necessary changes to system directories.
+Renaming the provided installation configuration file `pyproject_cli_only` to `pyproject.toml` will allow you to install a CLI-only version of `auto-cpufreq` in your user home directory.

 ## Discussion:

 - Blogpost: [auto-cpufreq - Automatic CPU speed & power optimizer for Linux](http://foolcontrol.org/?p=3124)